Nippotica/algotechniqweb/_posts/2026-01-28-when-precision-fails.md

 ```
 1.333739068902037589
 ```

+Off by 0.00008138023420341.
+You might argue that such precision only matters for edge cases.
+But when the chip promises correct rounding, wrong is wrong.

 The bug was spotted by Dr. Thomas Nicely, mathematics professor at Lynchburg College in Virginia, who reported it publicly. {% cite coe1995computational hoemmen2015getting %} That's when things got messy.